Home mining for non-KYC Bitcoin.

 3) Create an account with a pool.

-4) Copy/paste the pool's URL into the mining software interface.
+4) Copy/paste the pool's URL into the mining software or web browser interface.

 The numbers don't lie, so let's look at some real data and see if mining at home can be profitable.
 My basic idea for mining at home for non-KYC bitcoin is that I'm dollar cost averaging through my electric bill.
 I fully intend on keeping the bitcoin rewards I earn from mining as opposed to selling the bitcoin to cover my costs.